 The range of finishes and types of natural coatings is also wide, including emulsions; clay and mineral paints; wood finishes including satin, gloss and wood stain; oils, waxes and varnishes for floors and furniture.

 Paul is responsible for the Auro natural paints department and has over a decade of expertise in the industry.
-Paul graduated from Athlone I.T with a BA in Management and previously worked in the paint sector for over 7 years in both Sales and Management, he has brought a great wealth of knowledge and experience with him when he arrived at Ecological almost 3 years ago.
+Paul graduated from Athlone I.T with a BA in Management and previously worked in the paint sector for over 7 years in both Sales and Management, he has brought a great wealth of knowledge and experience with him when he arrived at Ecological in 2017.
 As the paint sector is rapidly evolving, Paul is at the forefront with regard to training, insights and awareness of sustainable products.